TheFifthRider/fate-slash-fate/docs/classes.md

 ## Foreigner
 Aspect:	***Ties to the Unknown***
 Stunt:	You can invoke Ties to the Unknown to perform a powerful, unpredictable effect tied to your Elder God's will.

+## Alter Ego
+Aspect:	***Built from Tremendous Power***
+Stunt: You can invoke Built from Tremendous Power to resist a consequence.  _(Reduce your HP to 1 and do not mark a consequence)_

+## Moon Cancer
+Aspect: ***Threat to the Moon***
+Stunt: You can invoke **Threat to the Moon** when someone else is passed the initiative to steal it for yourself. _(You may only steal the initiative if you can still act this exchange)_